Insect Spraying: Open Letter to Jelsa Council

 Last year, in 2021, three products were used for fogging, which were based on pyrethroids: Neo Alfa, Neopitropid Alfa and Cipex 10E.
 According to the register of permitted biocidal products compiled by the Ministry of Health pri Ministarstvu Zdravstva (Registar biocidnih pripravaka - studeni 2021.) the active ingredient in Neo Alfa is cypermethrin; for Neopitroid alfa it is alfa-cypermethrin, but this is not on the Ministry approved list; neither is Cipex 10E (active ingredient cypermethrin) on the approved list any more.

 In the EU Pesticides Database cypermethrin is approved with some strict limitations aimed at safeguarding pollinators: "only uses outside flowering of the crop and when no flowering weeds are present may be authorised".
 The European Chemicals Agency (ECHA) issues permits for biocidal products: their pictograms for cypermethrin highlight clearly that cypermethrin is potentially hazardous for human health and the environment.
 It is also known to be toxic to cats and dangerous for dogs.
-There are no authorized cypermethrin products listed in the ECHA database.
+There are no authorized cypermethrin products listed in the ECHA database [NOTE: at the time of writing].

 ECHA cypermethrin info card